HURRICANE SITUATION REPORT:

 A Tropical Storm Warning remains in effect along the east coast of Florida from north of Jupiter to Flagler Beach, including Lake Okeechobee.

-COUNTY ACTIONS: St. Lucie County Emergency Management continues to monitor this situation and is participating in conference calls with Florida Department of Emergency Management and the National Hurricane Center.
+St. Lucie County Emergency Management continues to monitor this situation and is participating in conference calls with Florida Department of Emergency Management and the National Hurricane Center.

 All St. Lucie County Department Directors are making preparations for Fay per the County's Hurricane Manual.